OctetularZ/OctetularZ/README.md

 ### 👨‍💻 About Me

-🎓 I'm a 2nd-year Computer Science student passionate about solving real-world problems through technology.
+🎓 I'm a 2nd-year Computer Science student passionate about software.
-🚀 On track for a First-Class degree, with strong skills in both weak and strong-typed programming languages.
+🚀 On track to acheive a First-Class degree, with strong skills in both weak and strong-typed programming languages.
-🔧 I enjoy building scalable applications in and outside my coursework.
+🔧 I enjoy building scalable applications in and outside my studies.
 🤝 Proven ability to collaborate in team environments and thrive in technical projects.
-📚 Constantly exploring new tools, frameworks, and languages to expand my software engineering toolkit.
+📚 Constantly exploring new tools, frameworks, and languages to expand my toolkit.

 ---